 I started my West Michigan TV career started during my junior year at Grand Valley State University.
 I was hired as a sports intern by the late Warren Reynolds at WOOD TV-8 in Grand Rapids.
 After I graduated from college, I landed my first fulltime TV job here at WZZM TV-13 as a news photographer.
 Less than three years later, the sports desk called, and I got my start as a sports anchor/reporter.

 After six great years at WZZM, I left in 1998 to become the Sports Director of Fox 17 WXMI in Grand Rapids.
-During my ten years as sports director at Fox, I enjoyed covering many major sports events: Red Wings in the Stanley Cup Finals three separate times; Ryder Cup in 2004; Pistons in the NBA Finals in 2004 & 2005, The MLB All-Star Game at Comerica Park; 2006 World Series; Super Bowl 40 in Detroit; Detroit Tigers Spring Training in Lakeland in 2007 & 2008, as well as NASCAR's Daytona 500 in both 2007 & 2008, not to mention all the high school sports teams I had the joy of covering during those years.
+I was tasked with the responsibility of building the WXMI sports department from the ground up.
+During my ten years as sports director at Fox 17, I enjoyed covering many major sports events: Red Wings in the Stanley Cup Finals three separate times; Ryder Cup in 2004; Pistons in the NBA Finals in 2004 & 2005, The MLB All-Star Game at Comerica Park; 2006 World Series; Super Bowl 40 in Detroit; PGA Championship in Detroit; Detroit Tigers Spring Training in Lakeland in 2007 & 2008, as well as NASCAR's Daytona 500 in both 2007 & 2008, not to mention all the high school and local college sports teams I had the joy of covering during those years.

 In June 2010, I was able to come full circle, returning to WZZM where it truly all started for me, and couldn't be more grateful for the opportunities I have had, which have led to numerous awards.

-My storytelling has earned 20 Michigan EMMY nominations, including 11 EMMY wins.
-I have also won seven prestigious Regional "Edward R. Murrow" awards, and a National Edward R. Murrow award in 2016 for my story entitled, "Big Ann", which is about a local student-athlete, AnnaLee Konsoer-Rose, who was fighting for her health during her senior year of high school after a rare diagnosis.
+My storytelling has earned 56 Michigan EMMY nominations, including 24 EMMY wins.
+I have also won 9 prestigious "Edward R. Murrow" awards, including a National Edward R. Murrow award in 2016 for my story entitled, "Big Ann", which is about a local student-athlete, AnnaLee Konsoer-Rose, who was fighting for her health during her senior year of high school after a rare diagnosis.